Venezuela: Maduro moves Christmas to October amid turmoil – DW – 09/04/2024

 A widespread crackdown on opposition has fueled more concerns about the state of the country.

-More than 2,400 have been imprisoned so far, with journalists, politicians and aid workers among those jailed.
+More than 2,400 have been imprisoned so far, according to news agency AFP, with journalists, politicians and aid workers among those jailed.

 The US, EU and several Latin American countries say the results are fraudulent and that opposition presidential candidate Edmundo Gonzalez is the real winner.